Learn how digital dollar stablecoins can create new in-game payment infrastructures and revenue opportunities for game developers and gamers.

 USD Coin (USDC) is a fully reserved digital dollar stablecoin that is issued by regulated financial institutions and redeemable 1:1 for US dollars.

 The market-leading stablecoin was launched in September 2018 to provide a trustworthy and transparent global stablecoin that enables anyone in the world to store, send, and receive digital dollars via on-chain payments.

 USDC’s key features as in-game currency and a payment rail include:

 USDC is a powerful payments solution for game developers who want to integrate in-game payment rails to enable players to buy and sell in-game items.

 USDC is a price-stable and transparent digital dollar stablecoins that is fully backed by reserved assets held in by regulated financial institutions that are attested by leading accounting firm, Grant Thornton LLP monthly.

-Additionally, USDC currently operates on the Ethereum blockchain, which is the leading network for blockchain gaming.
+Additionally, USDC currently supports the Ethereum blockchain, which is the leading network for blockchain gaming.
 Finally, in combination with Circle’s suite of platform services, game developers can leverage USDC to seamlessly integrate stablecoin payments infrastructure into their games’ ecosystems to enable a broad range of programmatic payments, payouts, and wallet balances for gamers.

 Circle enables game developers to seamlessly integrate digital dollar stablecoins into their in-game payment infrastructures and economies.

-For games that have a built-in marketplace, the Marketplaces API provides an ideal solution for payments management.
+For games that have a built-in marketplace, the Marketplaces product provides an ideal solution for payments management.
 The API enables game developers to make programmatic payments and mass payout to marketplace participants, thus streamlining payments for all stakeholders.
 For gaming companies that own multiple games and brands, it makes sense to streamline payments across brand identities as well as carry players’ spendable balances across games.

 Let us connect you with the right team at Circle.
 Just tell us a little about you and your business.